What is credit insurance and how does it work?

 Transferring risk away from the business and over to an insurer, credit insurance protects the policyholder in the event of a customer becoming insolvent or failing to pay its trade credit debts.
 Not only this, but insurers can actually help to reduce the risk of financial loss through credit management support.

 What types of cover are included in a credit insurance policy?
 And in which circumstances might you need one?

-Laurence Hill, Director of S-Tech Insurance Services Ltd in Cambridge, has worked in the finance sector for more than 30 years and is a specialist in the field of credit insurance.
+Laurence Hill, Head of Credit Insurance at Alan Boswell Group, has worked in the finance sector for more than 30 years and is a specialist in the field of credit insurance.
 He explains: “Insolvency, where a business cannot pay its debts, is a common scenario.
 If you receive a note from an insolvency practitioner saying that one of your customers has been put into insolvency, that’s the point at which a claim would be triggered.

 “Credit insurance policies also cover defaults,” he continues.
 “Any business owner will know it’s fairly common for customers to pay after the due date of an invoice.
 However, there comes a point where the payment becomes so late – it might be 60 or 90 days past the due date, depending on the policy – that the insurer should be notified.
 A certain number of days after the notification, they will consider a claim.